 My name is Wendy Batchelder - I am a historical interpreter from Grand Rapids Michigan.
-I work at the Grand Rapids Public Museum as an educator and costumer.
-I discovered a few years back, that there was a void to fill...a void of interest and knowledge of our past.
-I created "Lost Arts" as a way to bring history to life for guests!
-I wanted to show people what it was like to live (and dress!)
-100 years ago - particularly as a woman.
+Working as an educator and costumer for many years, I discovered that there are many people who crave more information on what is was really like to dress and live as a Victorian woman.
+I created "Lost Arts" as a way to bring history to life for people, by demonstrating exactly what it took to dress over a 100 years ago.
+Young people and guests of all ages seem as interested as I am in this subject!
+I am delighted to present this unique program all over the area.
 When I hear the words "fascinating", "delightful", and "interesting", after one of my programs - I know I've accomplished what I set out to do.

 As a costumed interpreter, I find that presenting history in costume is an undervalued teaching tool.

+Let's put a "face" on history!
+Let's give it a voice!
 I desire for each guest to take away a new appreciation for the past, and a desire to learn more!